-For many years she taught creative writing workshops for the Continuing Studies program at Ryerson University in Toronto, where she specialized in poetry, children’s literature, and autobiographical and biographical creative non-fiction.
+Prior to coming to Vancouver, for many years she taught creative writing workshops for the Continuing Studies program at Ryerson University in Toronto, where she specialized in poetry, children’s literature, and autobiographical and biographical creative non-fiction.
 She also worked with elementary and high school students across Canada for the Writers in Electronic Residency program.
 She was faculty at the Writers Studio and the Writing with Style programs at the Banff Centre for the Arts on a number of occasions.

 At UBC, Tregebov was the thesis advisor or on the thesis committee of the following students:

 Meaghan Rondeau’s personal essay, “Half Thing,” won the 2018 Edna Staebler award from The New Quarterly.
 She studied classics and philosophy in Calgary and Seattle.
 She has had her poetry, short fiction, nonfiction, and translations of Greek and Latin poems published in such journals as Minola Review, Room, SAD Mag, Moose, Pussy, and Plenitude.
 Her first short play, “Cassandra in the House,” whose premise was that the Greek princess is taking part in open mic comedy night in Hades, was produced at the Brave New Play Rites Festival in March 2016.
 In 2013 Rondeau was shortlisted for Room’s poetry contest.